Geological mapping in the Owaria-Touno area, Japan

 Area; Kasugai three tops

 Kasugai three tops are Mt.
 Dojyu-san, Mt.
 Otani-san, and Mt.
-Miroku-san in order from south to north.
+Miroku-san from south to north.

 Fig. 4-3-1 Route map